-We expect the vast majority of students will be able to successfully pass all their modules and will not require compensation.
-However, due to the impact of the pandemic and to support you, we have increased the range of modules that can be compensated across all Schools, where possible.
+We expected that the vast majority of students would be able to successfully pass all their modules and would not require compensation.
+However, due to the impact of the pandemic and to support you, we increased the range of modules that could be compensated across all Schools, where possible.

 Please note that professional body requirements and essential learning outcomes must still be satisfied.

-Compensation is not available in the following instances:
+Compensation was not available in the following instances: